 Whether you’re retired or close to it, a personal training career and/or hobby may be a possibility for you.
 Here’s some inspiration and information for you to consider.

 Here’s what people who are truly practicing what they preach live an active lifestyle and inspire others to do so.

-She jokes, “Because I am “one of them” I can tell the people in my class that some mornings when my feet get out of bed I have to wait for the rest of me to catch up… Occasionally laughing at ourselves is a prerequisite to keep the party going.”
-There are no excuses when you’re in class with an 82 year old!
+She jokes, “Because I am one of them,” I can tell the people in my class that some mornings when my feet get out of bed I have to wait for the rest of me to catch up… Occasionally laughing at ourselves is a prerequisite to keep the party going.”
+There are no excuses when you’re in class with an 89-year-old!

 Frank believes that there is nothing more valuable than experience.
 He’s a trainer, coach and has also written a book about fitness.

-John Rutnik, a 55 year old NFPT certified Personal Trainer says, “Old age is always 15 years older than you are right now.
-Think about it; a 20 year old thinks 35 is old, a 35 year old thinks 50 is old, a 50 year old thinks 65 is old.
-This continues on up till you get to 100.
-At 100 you think Willard Scott needs to shut up before you smack that Smucker’s eat grin off his face.”
+John Rutnik, a 62-year-old NFPT certified Personal Trainer says, “Old age is always 15 years older than you are right now.
+Think about it; a 20-year-old thinks 35 is old, a 35-year-old thinks 50 is old, a 50-year-old thinks 65 is old.

 Staying active is trending for both trainers and clients